FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_sync-to-network/readme.md

 ```RPC Response, Status: 200
 ```

-### Successful Example
+### Successful example

-If the RPC input does not contain the target nodes, operation will be invoked on top of all touched nodes in the transaction.
+If RPC input contains no target nodes, the operation is invoked for all nodes touched in the transaction.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:sync-to-network' \